ChimeraTK/DeviceAccess/doc/spec_initialValuePropagation.md

 ### DeviceModule ###

-Probably all points are duplicates with @ref exceptionHandlingDesign.
+Probably all points are duplicates with @ref spec_execptionHandling.

 - Merge `ChimeraTK::DeviceModule::writeAfterOpen/writeRecoveryOpen` lists.
 - Implement mechanism to block read/write operations in other threads until after the initialsation is done.

 ### ExceptionHandlingDecorator ###

-Some points are duplicates with @ref exceptionHandlingDesign.
+Some points are duplicates with @ref spec_execptionHandling.

 - It waits until the device is opened, but not until after the initialisation is done.
 - Provide non-blocking function.